 Here are six suggestions to get you started:

 1. Ask yourself hard questions

-- When was the last time we made a major change that originated with an in-house idea?
+- When was the last time a major change originated in-house?

 - Is it still going?
 Why or why not?